morgante/contract/social.md

 I need to talk to at least one person every day.

-- Notes
-    - This must be in person, not online.
-    - This cannot be a purely professional or transactional conversation, though it *can* start in that context.
+This cannot be a purely professional or transactional conversation, though it *can* start in that context.

+This can be online, over voice, or in person.
+It cannot be text-based.

-- Fine: $10 for every day which I don't talk to someone
+**Fine: $10 for every day which I don't talk to someone.**

 ## Honesty